 TORNADO

-When weather conditions warrant, a radio in the Supervisor or Manager’s office will be tuned to our local radio station (WQKT 104.5 FM) and monitored.
+When weather conditions warrant, a radio in the Supervisor or Manager’s office will be tuned to the local radio station and monitored.

 An announcement will be made over the public address (PA) system warning of a tornado alert.
 Supervisors will announce also.

-Employees/clients are to go to the inside hallway to await further instructions.
+Employees/clients are to go to the designated area and await further instructions.

 Employee/clients are to crouch or squat down with head between knees and arms over their heads.